codema-dev/projects/plot-district-heating-viability/README.md

 # Heat Demand Density

-> ⚠️ Requires access to the closed-access Valuation Office & Small Area Building Energy Ratings files!
+> ⚠️ Requires access to the closed-access Valuation Office files!

 ## What `pipeline.py` is doing: